-Much-cited online research suggests that Stanford sociologists warn that even half an hour of whining— emitted or received—a day is capable of irreversibly damaging neurons in the hippocampus, “the part of the brain used for problem solving and cognitive function,” as FastCompany notes, among others.
+Much-cited online research suggests that we should take seriously the apparent warning from Stanford sociologists that even half an hour of whining a day—emitted or received—is capable of irreversibly damaging neurons in the hippocampus, “the part of the brain used for problem solving and cognitive function,” as FastCompany notes, among others.

 But the fact that the hippocampus is involved not in problem solving, but in storage and retrieval (i.e. storing new information and transferring recent memories to long-term memory) casts a shadow of uncertainty over the warning that has already gone viral.
 And rightly so.
 A more persistent Google search reveals that the headline, while appealing in its mix of insight and alarm, is actually a gross misrepresentation of the data.